Praveenm2/Dailystudy/README.md

 ## May 31
-ITestListeners - allow to listen to specific events in a test lifecycle.(start,pass,fail,skip) Created a Testlistener class and implements ITestlistener. commented all
+ITestListeners - allow to listen to specific events in a test lifecycle.(start,pass,fail,skip) Created a Testlistener class and implements ITestlistener. commented all methods related to extentmanager start.
+As we brought Itestlisteners